DrMarkusVoss/pumla/pumla_UsersGuide.md

 Needs to be called at the end of a file with a re-usable asset description before `@enduml`.
 This cleans up internal global variables and allows multiple re-usable assets to be used, even multiple instances of one re-usable asset.

+This needs not to be called at the end of a file where re-usable relations or connections have been specified.

 ### `PUMLAFullInstanceOf($classalias : string, $instalias : string)`
 Creates an instance that inherits the internals (methods, attributes) of a class that has been